AWS Lambda vs EC2: Comparison of AWS Compute Resources

 With this service, you can easily scale BigData environments to reduce the effort on provisioning capacity and tuning clusters.

 Secure Environment with EC2

 EC2 comes with a secure environment that has two firewalls.
 The first firewall that secures your data is Network Access Control Lists (NACLs).
 It controls the communication between VPC (Virtual Private Cloud) and your system.
 These lists control access to all the subnets in your cloud environment.
-So if your organization is looking for a secure VPC environment, AWS EC2 is the right choice for you.
+So if your organization is looking for a secure VPC environment, Amazon EC2 is the right choice for you.

 Another aspect of cloud security is EC2 instances.
 For securing the communication with each EC2 instance, AWS provides security groups., You don’t need to assign a security group if you are using EC2 API as AWS automatically assigns one.
 But, if you are to use the EC2 Console, you need to set different rules for inbound and outbound traffic to the EC2 instances.

 Whether it is EC2 or Lambda, we are here to help you build your application.

 Here we come to the final question: which one of these services is best suited for my application?
 Well, there is no direct answer.
 There are many factors which you need to analyze and one of the major ones is your specific use case.